-Your endodontist performs this microsurgical procedure first making you comfortable by applying local anesthesia before opening the gum tissue near the tooth to see the underlying bone and to remove any inflamed or infected tissue.
-The very end of the root is also removed.
+Your endodontist performs this microsurgical procedure by first making you comfortable with local anesthesia.
+They will then open the gum tissue near the tooth to see the underlying bone and remove any inflamed or infected tissue, and they will also remove the end of the root.
 A small filling may be placed to seal the end of the root canal and a few stiches or sutures are placed to help the tissue heal.
 In the next few months, the bone will heal around the end of the root.
 Most patients return to their normal activities the next day.
 Postsurgical discomfort is generally mild.

 Traumatic Dental Injuries

 Traumatic dental injuries often occur as a result of an accident or sports injury.
-The majority of these injuries are minor – chipped teeth.
-It’s less common to dislodge your tooth or have it knocked completely out but these injuries are more severe.
+The majority of these injuries are minor, such as chipped teeth.
+It’s less common to dislodge your tooth or have it knocked completely out, but these injuries are more severe.
 Treatment depends on the type, location and severity of each injury.
 Regardless of the extent of the injury, your tooth requires immediate examination by a dentist or an endodontist.
 Sometimes, your neighboring teeth suffer an additional, unnoticed injury that can only be detected by a thorough dental exam.

-Endodontists are dentists who specialize in treating traumatic dental injuries.
-With their advanced skills, techniques and technologies they often can save injured teeth.
+Endodontists specialize in treating traumatic dental injuries and with their advanced skills, techniques and technologies they often can save injured teeth.
 If you have a cracked or injured tooth, find an endodontist near you right away.
 Most endodontists offer tremendous flexibility in accommodating emergency cases, including weekends in some instances.
 You’ll have relief from your pain and likely save your tooth, so act as quickly as possible.

 How will my injury be treated?